 Considering refinancing your mortgage to take advantage of the lower rates?
 A mortgage refinance has the potential to save you thousands of dollars over the term of your mortgage.
 It’s also a great way to consolidate debt or access some equity in your home to use towards renovations or topping up your investments.
-If you’re ready to get started on the process, find out how you can refinance your mortgage below.
+Check if you qualify with our mortgage calculator.
+And if you’re ready to get started on the process, find out how you can refinance your mortgage below.

 Breaking Your Existing Contract